Page / Column / Document Section

-With the Page / Column / Document Section command you can insert, for paged media output, a page break (HTML printouts and RTF outputs) and page number (RTF output).
+With the Page / Column / Document Section command you can insert, for paged media output, a page break (HTML printouts, RTF, PDF, and Word 2007+ outputs) and page number (RTF, PDF, and Word 2007+ outputs).
 Such insertions are possible only at cursor insertion points.

 Click Page | Total to insert the total number of pages in the PDF output.
 The page total can be inserted anywhere in the document design, including in headers and footers.
 It is particularly useful when numbering pages.
 For example, the page total can be inserted in a header design as follows: Page: (page number)/(page total).
 This would produce output in the form: Page: 1/25.

 The number of columns that a page in a given section must have is specified in the page properties of that section.
 In the output, text will fill the columns on a multi-column page one by one.
 Text can however be forced into a new column by inserting a column break (new column) in the design.
 To insert a new column in a document, place the cursor at the location in the design where the new section is to be added and click the New Column command, which is also available via the context menu.

 A document is made up of one initial section and, optionally, additional sections.
 Each section has its own page properties.
 To insert a new section in a document, place the cursor at the location in the design where the new section is to be added and click the New Document Section command, which is also available via the context menu.

 Deleting Page Breaks, Page Numbers, and Page Total

 To delete page breaks, page numbers, and page total, select the placeholder and click Delete.